 Ultimately, a more prestigious school won’t count for much if you can’t keep up your GPA.
 You’ll want a school that has the right balance of prestige and academic challenges.
-This also matters if you’re applying to an undergraduate college in hopes of attending that institution’s law school afterwards.
-Law schools certainly leave room for admittance of their own undergraduate students, but these spots are usually offered to the top performing undergraduates.
-You may be better off being at the top of your class at a less prestigious school than the middle of your class at the most prestigious.
+This also matters if you’re applying to an undergraduate college in hopes of attending that institution’s law school afterward.
+Law schools certainly leave room for the admittance of their own undergraduate students, but these spots are usually offered to the top-performing undergraduates.
+You may be better off being at the top of your class at a less prestigious school than the middle of your class at the most prestigious one.

 Conclusion: approaching college while on track for law